Folders Popup lets you move like a breeze between your frequently used folders and documents!

 How to stop Anti-virus blocking Folders Popup

-At its launch, Folders Popup add an icon in the System Tray and await your orders.
+No install !
+Just extract and launch.
+Folders Popup adds an icon in the System Tray and await your orders.
 You want to retrieve a document in a frequently used folder?

 - In Windows Explorer or in a file dialog box, just click the middle mouse button.